 - Dr. Nicole Ardoin, Stanford University Graduate School of Education and Woods Institute for the Environment

 MWEEs provide the opportunity for students to engage in problem-solving situations that place learning in the context of their daily lives.
-When this sort of life-relevant, student-centered learning is integrated into the curriculum or used to connect and organize themes across the curriculum, students are better equipped to meet academic standards.
+When life-relevant, student-centered learning is integrated into the curriculum or used to connect and organize themes across the curriculum, students are better equipped to meet academic standards.

 Advance 21st Century SkillsMWEEs ask students to think critically, solve problems, employ analytical skills and higher-order thinking, and communicate effectively.
 These skills are essential to prepare a workforce ready for the innovation and challenges of the 21st century.
 In addition, today’s economy offers tremendous opportunities for careers directly related to the environment.
 MWEEs can help prepare students for these jobs.